IDEAS INTO ACTION

 I’ve consistently been involved in the use of digital technologies to transform democracy - and make it more like collective intelligence than collective stupidity.
 I’m fascinated by the potential for spreading power, but also aware that simplistic hopes that networks would replace hierarchies have proven ill-founded.
-My written outputs in this space have included some theoretical work (eg in the Demos collection on ‘liberation technology’, and in my book ‘Connexity’).
+My written outputs in this space have included some theoretical work (eg in the Demos collection on ‘liberation technology’ back in the mid 1990w2, and in my book ‘Connexity’).

 I’ve also been involved in the practice, for example through the charity Involve (of which I was the first chair).
 My book ‘Good and Bad Power’ provides a theoretical account of what makes power good, and the many ways in which governance arrangements can be transformed,making the most of technologies.
 A lot of hot air has been issued on this topic – mainly from a naïve belief that technologies automatically empower people.
 As I showed in my book ‘Communication and control: networks and the new economies of communication’, they empower both the people in networks and the people with power in existing hierarchies.
 They can strengthen both the rebels in Tahrir Square and the traditional authorities, both small startups and big firms like GE or Microsoft.

 Nesta led a European consortium developing new democratic platforms – D-CENT variants of which have now been taken up in dozens of cities.
 In 2017 we published a survey of the state of the art in digital democracy and invited many of the pioneers to address the UK parliament and cities.
 Exciting initiatives are underway in Taiwan, Korea, Spain and Iceland – but sadly still not much in the UK.